Consistency of a range of penalised cost approaches for detecting multiple changepoints: Discussion

 \section{Discussion}

-The key aim of this paper is to show that for a class of changepoint methods, statistical properties for detecting multiple changepoints can be derived from the behaviour of the method when analysing data with either no changepoint or a single changepoint.
-The latter properties are often easier to show; for example the results for the three applications we considered almost all follow from bounds on chi-squared random variables and the use of a Bonferroni correction.
-The one exception is for the change-in-slope model where to get sharper results, we need to consider the dependency between the cost of fitting similar segmentations.
-The related techniques is presented in Section \ref{subsec:basis} of the supplementary material, which we believe to be of independent interest.
+In this paper our key motivation is to show that for a class of changepoint methods, statistical properties for detecting multiple changepoints using penalised cost approaches can be derived from the behaviour of the method when analysing data with either no changepoint or a single changepoint, i.e., on the so-called local region.
+Therefore, we propose a general framework to prove consistency results of a broad class of penalised cost approaches for detecting multiple changepoints, only assuming the properties on the local regions.

+These properties on the local regions are often easier to verify; for example the results for the three applications we considered in Section \ref{sec:application} almost all follow from bounds on chi-squared random variables and the use of a Bonferroni correction.
+The one exception is for the change-in-slope model where to get sharper results on the choice of penalty, we need to consider the dependency between the cost of fitting similar segmentations.
+The related techniques are presented in Appendix \ref{subsec:basis}, which we believe to be of independent interest.

+Our focus on the theoretical aspects of different types of change, such as of change-in-slope and spike plus exponential decay problem, without carrying out numerical studies is due to the fact that fast computational algorithms based on dynamic programming and (functional) pruning have been well-developed, and their numerical performance and applications to real-world data have been extensively analysed in the literature.
+Using the technique of local region conditions, this paper closes the theoretical gap in these applications.
+More importantly, the technique provides a powerful tool to derive consistency results for many other multiple changepoint applications.

+In additiona to the applications considered in Section \ref{sec:application}, the general framework can be readily applied to more complicated cases, for example, the signal within the segments is non-linear \citep{yu2022localising}, structure changes is in the moments or quantiles \citep{fisch2022linear,baranowski2016narrow}, and other structure changes such as and autocovariance in time series.
+Moreover, as mentioned earlier the gaussianity condition on the noise can be relaxed as well \citep{fearnhead2019changepoint}.

-The results we have given could be improved in two regards.
+The theoretical results given in this paper could be further improved in two regards.
 First the constants we obtained have not been optimised.
-More importantly, the results on accuracy of the changepoint locations could be improved using arguments similar to \cite{yao1989least}.
+More importantly, as mentioned earlier the results on accuracy of the changepoint locations could be improved using arguments similar to \cite{yao1989least} and \cite{}.
 The idea is to leverage the result that shows we accurately estimate the location of $\tau_{j-1}$ and $\tau_{j+1}$ and then show that the error in estimating $\tau_j$ converges in distribution to the accuracy of estimating the location of a single changepoint from data in the region between $\tau_{j-1}$ and $\tau_{j+1}$.